Skip to main content

 Example prompts

-These prompts are a tour of what's possible once the Dime.Scheduler MCP server is wired up to your assistant.
-They are written for an end user - a dispatcher, a planner, or a field service manager - not a developer.
+Once the Dime.Scheduler MCP server is connected to your assistant, here are prompts you can try.
+They are written the way an end user would phrase them - a dispatcher, a planner, or a field service manager - not a developer.

-Each example notes the tools the assistant is likely to call internally so you can spot mistakes when something feels off.
+Each example notes the tools the assistant is likely to call behind the scenes, so you can spot mistakes when a result feels off.

 Dispatcher's daily check